hofstadter-io/hof/docs/content/getting-started/install.md

 ---
 title: "Installation"
-description: "Download and install the hof cli tool"
+description: "Download and install the hof CLI tool"
-brief: "Download and install the hof cli tool"
+brief: "Download and install the hof CLI tool"
 weight: 3
 ---

 {{<lead>}}
-__hof__ is available for all major operation systems and architectures.
+__hof__ is available for all major operating systems and architectures.
 {{</lead>}}

-git & docker should be available, but are also optional
+git & docker should be available but are also optional

 ## Installation